 Valentina Ogaryan, PhD

 As a clinical psychologist, my role includes providing patients and their families who have been impacted by cancer with different types of psychosocial support.
 I provide direct patient care in UCLA oncology clinics and at the Simms/Mann Center.
-I facilitate the support group for women with early stage breast cancer and participate as part of a mutli-disciplinary team who provides care for women with breast cancer.
 I connect patients and their loved one to resources and referrals and advocate to help patients receive the support they need during treatment and survivorship.
+Additional responsibilities include feeling fortunate to help teach and supervise graduate level psychology and social work students.

 Training & Professional Work